Trimethylsilylpropanoic acid

 Trimethylsilylpropanoic acid (TMSP or TSP) is a chemical compound containing a trimethylsilyl group.
-It is used as internal reference in the NMR spectrum nuclear magnetic resonance for aqueous solvents (e.g. D2O).
+It is used as internal reference in nuclear magnetic resonance for aqueous solvents (e.g. D2O).
 For that use it is often deuterated (3-(trimethylsilyl)-2,2,3,3-tetradeuteropropionic acid or TMSP-d4).
 Other internal references that are frequently used in NMR experiments are DSS and tetramethylsilane.